 4: The Former Ursuline Convent

-The Former Ursuline Convent in Wetteren is a unique urbex site in East Flanders.
+The former Ursuline Convent , located in Wetteren, is a unique urban exploration site in East Flanders.
 This convent, abandoned for decades, offers a spiritual and mysterious setting for exploration.
-The sisters' rooms, the chapel and the classrooms are still there, but plunged into disrepair.
+The nuns' rooms, the chapel, and the classrooms are still standing, but steeped in decay.

 Site Features

-- State of Disrepair: Moderate, with some parts still relatively intact.
+- State of disrepair: Moderate, with some parts still being relatively intact.

 - Access: Moderate, with limited access to certain areas.